-- 1. The quality of the educational program in any school system is dependent upon the employment and retention of high caliber. - 2.
-All currently employed personnel share a common responsibility for the procurement of the type of staff needed.
-They are expected to help in every way possible and specifically, by making the system aware of outstanding prospects at every opportunity. - 3.
-Staff recruitment is responsibility of the Superintendent.
-Principals and other staff will assist the Superintendent, as needed. - 4.
-First consideration will be given to those applicants seeking permanent, rather than temporary employment. - 5.
-All professional staff selected for employment must be recommended by the Superintendent and approved by the school board. - 6.
-In selecting nominees for instructional positions, the Superintendent, after considering recommendations of subordinates, will be guided by the following criteria.
+The quality of the educational program in any school system is dependent upon the employment and retention of high caliber.

+- 1. All currently employed personnel share a common responsibility for the procurement of the type of staff needed.
+They are expected to help in every way possible and specifically, by making the system aware of outstanding prospects at every opportunity. - 2.
+Staff recruitment is the responsibility of the Superintendent.
+Principals and other staff will assist the Superintendent, as needed. - 3.
+First consideration will be given to those applicants seeking permanent, rather than temporary employment. - 4.
+All professional staff selected for employment must be recommended by the Superintendent and approved by the school board.
-Successful Teaching Experience

-Professional qualifications and credentials including full state certification

-Specific requirements of position

-Balance and stability within faculty

-Budget considerations

-7. Members of the immediate families of Timberlane Regional School Board members are not eligible for permanent employment within the district, unless so employed prior to such membership.
+- 5. In selecting nominees for instructional positions, the Superintendent, after considering recommendations of subordinates, will be guided by the following criteria. - Successful Teaching Experience - Professional qualifications and credentials including full state certification - □ Specific requirements of position - Balance and stability within faculty - Budget considerations - 1.
+Members of the immediate families of Timberlane Regional School Board members are not eligible for permanent employment within the district, unless so employed prior to such membership.
 Candidates for employment within the district who have members of their immediate family already employed in the district, shall not be placed in a subordinate position, nor within each other's influence.
-All such situations shall be reviewed by the supervisory staff and recommendations shall be presented to the school board for final approval.
+All such situations shall be reviewed by the supervisory staff and recommendations shall be presented to the school board for final approval. - 2.
+District candidates for vacancies on the staff shall receive first consideration, provided their background, training and qualifications for the position are equal to that of other candidates.